 - Garnish with a lemon peel or maraschino cherry

-Blended Scotch Whiskey is most commonly used for this recipe, and the taste of the drink is influenced by the type of the whiskey used.
+Blended Scotch Whisky is most commonly used for this recipe, and the taste of the drink is influenced by the type of the whisky used.

 A maraschino cherry can also be used as the garnish instead of the lemon peel, especially for sweet and perfect versions of the drink.

-The Rob Roy drink is usually stirred rather than shaken and served up in a martini glass.
+Most recipes call for the Rob Roy drink to be stirred rather than shaken.
+I prefer it to be shaken as it contain a sweet liqueur and served up in a martini glass.